tc39/proposal-smart-pipelines/readme.md

 partial application into unary functions.)

-Pipeline functions look similar to the alternative proposal, except that partial-application expressions are simply pipeline bodies that are prefixed by the pipeline-function operator, and consecutive `?` placeholders are instead consecutive topic references `#`, `##`, `###`.
+Pipeline functions look similar to the alternative proposal, except that partial-application expressions are simply pipeline steps that are prefixed by the pipeline-function operator, and consecutive `?` placeholders are instead consecutive topic references `#`, `##`, `###`.